 On the other hand, they might not believe their addiction to be a problem, and therefore don’t see the necessity of treatment at all.
 At this stage of change, it’s important for counselors to debunk both myths: firstly that no one’s case is ever hopeless, and secondly that counseling can be an important part in opening oneself up to the desire to change.

-When a person realizes that there is a need to make a change, he or she enters the contemplation stage.
-This realization can come from oneself or someone else helping the person to become aware of the need for a change.
-In the contemplation stage, the person begins to weigh the pros and cons of making a change, but does not take any steps towards forming a plan.
+When you realize the need to make a change, you enter the contemplation stage.
+This realization or openness can come from yourself or through conversation with another.
+In the contemplation stage, you begin to weigh the pros and cons of making a change, but do not take any action steps towards forming a recovery plan.